py-smart-gardena/hass-gardena-smart-system/info.md

 5. Click on "+Connect new API" and connect the Authentication API and the GARDENA smart system API.

-6. Copy your Application Key, this is what you need when you add the integration in Home Assistant.
+6. Copy your Application Key and Application secret, this is what you need when you add the integration in Home Assistant.

 ## Supported devices

-The following devices are supported but not all of them have been tested.
+The following devices are supported :

 * Gardena Smart Irrigation Control (as switch)
 * Gardena Smart Mower (as vacuum)